olavfosse/midimap/README.md

 For learning how to write midimap-lang maps, see the specification [midimap-lang-spec.md](https://github.com/fossegrim/midimap/blob/master/midimap-lang-spec.md) and the example maps in [maps/](https://github.com/fossegrim/midimap/tree/master/maps).
 At the moment there is no tutorial, but reading through these should be sufficient to read and write any midimap map.

 ## Alternatives
 There are several other MIDI to keypress programs, but none of them are sufficient for my use case.
-Notably there is no single alternative which is both open source, cross platform and built with a fast stack.
+Notably there is no single alternative which is both open source, cross platform and built with a efficient and pleasant stack(e.g no python or electron ;)).
 I also have ambitions outside of these critera, but for now these are the main advantages.

 | Alternative                                                                         | License                              | Platform     | Comment          |
 |-------------------------------------------------------------------------------------|--------------------------------------|--------------|------------------|